weaveworks-experiments/flux-classic/site/fluxctl/index.md

 Once you have a service defined, you can select containers to be enrolled as instances of the service.
-Weave Flux will load-balance connections to the service address amongst the instances.
+Weave Flux will load-balance connections to the *service address* amongst the *instance addresses*.

 Selecting containers is done by giving a rule for matching properties of a given container; the container is enrolled if _all_ the